Cheshakoneko/Calcifer_circ2MHC/README.md

 The RBP binding prediction is performed with FIMO [6] on the same sequence (back-splice junction extended linear exon sequence) and additional on the not included sequence around the back-splice junction.
 CircRNA biogenesis can be enabled by RBP binding close to the back-splice junction.
 Also a putative function of circRNAs is the direct binding of RBPs.

 #### 5.4.
 ORF prediction
-The ORF prediction is performed on the linear- as well as the 2-fold, 3-fold and 4-fold exonic circRNA sequence.
+The ORF prediction is performed on the linear- as well as the pseudo-circular and multi-cycle exonic circRNA sequence.
 These enables the prediction of longer ORFs, which span over the back-splice junction as well as multiple reading frames.
-For the prediction of the longest ORF TransDecoder [7] is used.
+For the prediction of the ORFs ORFfinder [7] is used.

 ---